 AI handles invoice processing, purchase order extraction, contract routing, data entry, and routine email responses.
 This is the fastest-payback, lowest-risk AI use case for most small businesses because it touches a single department, requires minimal integration, and produces measurable time savings within 30 days.

-A $12M construction firm had a three-person administrative team spending 60% of their time on document processing: scanning invoices, keying data into the accounting system, and routing purchase orders for approval.
+A $12M construction firm had a three-person administrative team spending 60% of their time on document processing: scanning invoices, keying data into the accounting system.
+And routing purchase orders for approval.
 AI-powered document extraction and classification reduced processing time by 70%, freeing 25 hours per week.
 The team redirected that capacity to project coordination, which reduced scheduling delays by 22%.
 Implementation cost: $12K for off-the-shelf document AI tools plus configuration.

 Time savings for a typical three-person back-office team range from 15 to 30 hours per week.
 At $30 per hour loaded cost, that is $23K-$47K in annual labor savings.
 Off-the-shelf tools cost $5K-$15K to implement.
 Custom workflows with API integrations run $15K-$40K.
 The distinction matters: this is task automation, not job elimination.
 The goal is to redirect human capacity from repetitive data handling to coordination and decision-making that requires judgment.

 For a detailed breakdown of the costs of these implementations across different engagement models, see the AI consulting cost analysis.
+This is a common issue organizations address throughbusiness consulting.

 Start With the Use Case That Scores Highest on Data Readiness and Dollar Impact